ScholaWrite: A Dataset of End-to-End Scholarly Writing Process

 \subsection{Analytical Units: Capturing Writing Flow}

-Because the dataset records precise timestamps in milliseconds, we can reconstruct the temporal structure of scholarly writing.
-To analyze this structure, we define two complementary units: \textit{intention sessions} and \textit{sessions}.
+\textsc{ScholaWrite} records writing activity every millisecond.
+For the sake of analysis, we organize this continuous stream into cognitively coherent units.
+We define two complementary units: \textit{intention sessions} and \textit{sessions}.

-\paragraph{Intention session.} An intention session is a continuous period during which the writer focuses on a \textit{single cognitive goal}, such as producing text, improving clarity, or inserting a figure, before switching to another intention.
+\textbf{Intention session.} An intention session is a continuous period during which the writer focuses on a \textit{single cognitive goal}, such as producing text, before switching to another intention.
 These sessions typically last from a few seconds to several minutes, capturing a concentrated burst of focused cognitive activity.
-We apply two constraints for meaningful segmentation: (1) inactivity longer than 10 minutes marks the end of a session; (2) sessions shorter than 30 seconds are discarded to exclude trivial edits.
-This definition allows us to quantify how long writers sustain specific cognitive modes before transitioning to new tasks.

-\paragraph{Session.} In contrast, a session \textit{aggregates all writing actions within a continuous working period}, regardless of how many intentions are involved.
-It represents the natural rhythm of scholarly writing, how authors weave together planning, drafting, and revising while working on a particular section or idea.
-Sessions end after 10 minutes of inactivity and must last at least one minute.
+\textbf{Session.} A session \textit{aggregates all writing actions within a continuous working period}, regardless of how many intentions are involved.
+It represents the natural rhythm of writing, how authors weave together planning, drafting, and revising while working on a particular section or idea.